-Given that experts exhibit a level of skill characterized by a fluid, involved (and absorbed, nonthematic) kind of behavior, this would cast into doubt the very idea that detached, context-free, problem-solving, and information-processing strategies as proposed by computer scientists could somehow entirely cover meaningful, situational coping.
-There is no reason to suppose that this is the correct approach to grasp skill acquisition and, in fact, the recognition of the misbegotten character of this approach may well render the theoretical assumptions underlying expert systems inadequate, when not overtly false.
+Given that experts exhibit a level of skill characterized by a fluid, involved (and absorbed, nonthematic) kind of behavior, the very idea that detached, context-free, problem-solving, and information-processing strategies could somehow entirely cover meaningful, situational coping must be challenged.
+There is no reason to suppose that this is the correct approach for appropriately grasping skill acquisition.
+In fact, the recognition of the misbegotten character of this approach may well render the theoretical assumptions underlying expert systems inadequate, if not overtly false.
 What is more, the stages of skill acquisition also put into question the explanatory powers of representationalism: "if the skill story I just told is correct, however, the problem of association of representations of an object can be avoided.
 What one has learned appears in the way the world shows up; it is not represented in the mind and added on to the present experience" (Dreyfus, 2002a, 373).
-Drawing conclusions from Merleau-Ponty on this regard, Dreyfus insists that "what the learner acquires through experience is not represented in the mind at all but is presented to the learner as a more and more finely discriminated situation, which then solicits a more and more refined response" (idem).
+Drawing conclusions from Merleau-Ponty on this regard, Dreyfus insists that "what the learner acquires through experience is not represented in the mind at all but is presented to the learner as a more and more finely discriminated situation, which then solicits a more and more refined response" (Dreyfus, 2002a, 373).

-This is why some philosophical lessons are here to be learned.
-At stake is how to understand those 'reasons of the heart' that propositional knowledge-and its a posteriori verbalizations-ignores.
-Dreyfus's resort to the nonrepresentational stance provided by intuition as defying analysis could be viewed, however, as magic by scientists and science-oriented philosophers alike.
+Some philosophical lessons are here to be learned.
+At stake is how to understand those 'reasons of the heart' that propositional knowledge ignores.
+Dreyfus's resort to an intuitive nonrepresentational stance may be viewed, however, as magic by computer-oriented philosophers.
 Isn't intuition a rather murky concept?
-Dreyfus claims that, on the contrary, "intuition or know-how, as we understand it, is neither wild guessing nor supernatural inspiration, but the sort of ability we all use all the time as we go about our everyday tasks" (Dreyfus & Dreyfus, 1986, 29).
-The lack of experience that one is to find in novice performance is due to the attempt to decompose patterns-which are immediately not recognized as such-into component features.
+Dreyfus claims that, on the contrary, "intuition or knowhow, as we understand it, is neither wild guessing nor supernatural inspiration, but the sort of ability we all use all the time as we go about our everyday tasks" (Dreyfus & Dreyfus, 1986, 29).
+The lack of experience that one is to find in novice performance is due to the attempt to decompose patterns into component features.
 Those patterns are at first provided as analysis of the situation, not as the involvement in a situation.
 The converse is true of experts who have the ability of holistic discrimination and association (Dreyfus & Dreyfus, 1986, 28).
 Therefore, holistic template matching and association based on past experience as defining characteristics of expertise cannot be derived from information processing and mere rule-following.
-Drawing heavily from a phenomenological tradition that privileges perception and bodily prowess over merely cognitive-namely, 'mental'-activities, [4] Dreyfus prefers skillful embodied coping as exemplary cases over machine-intelligent, information-processing ones:
+Drawing heavily from a phenomenological tradition that privileges perception and bodily prowess over merely cognitive-namely, 'mental'-activities, Dreyfus prefers skillful embodied coping over machine-intelligent, information-processing, approaches: